HelmholtzAI-FZJ/torchrun_jsc/README.md

 ### Advanced usage

-If you are not using Slurm or cannot rely on its environment variables, you can configure the following environment variables to customize `torchrun_jsc`'s behavior:
+You can configure the following environment variables to customize `torchrun_jsc`'s behavior.
+This can, for example, be useful if you are not using Slurm or cannot rely on its environment variables.

 - `TORCHRUN_JSC_PREFER_ARG_PATCHING`: whether to use argument patching or an alternative monkey-patching method.
 The alternative method